 Middle price – Top Deck, ZAR800 for an apartment (two people), located 1min. walk from the beach, close to Cape Agulhas.
 Fully equipped apartment with balcony, kitchen, TV, washing machine etc.

 Luxury – Mermaid Guest House, ZAR1200 for a double, continental breakfast included.
-A beautiful set up with a swimming pool, outside terrace, located close to the beach and restaurants, ideal place for a romantic holiday.
+A beautiful set up with a swimming pool, outside terrace, located close to the beach and restaurants, an ideal place for a romantic holiday.

 Wild Card for South Africans and Residents

 We bought our Couple Wild Card three months ago when we did Kalahari road tip.
-On this trip we saved ZAR450; Cape Point ZAR300 (ZAR145 x 2) and Boulders Beach (ZAR75 x 2) on entrance fee for both of us, which is a half of what we paid for the card.
+On this trip we saved ZAR450; Cape Point ZAR300 (ZAR145 x 2) and Boulders Beach (ZAR75 x 2) on the entrance fee for both of us, which is half of what we paid for the card.
 If you are a frequent visitor to National parks it’s definitely worth to buy a Wild Card.